RutvijBhutaiya/COVID-19-Twitter-Analysis/README.md

 ## Objective

-Objective of this study is to do analysis on official twitter account from top countries health department and WHO twitter account on COVID-19 breakout since 31st Dec 2019 in Wuhan, China.
-We analysized which countries health departments are most active in this war against pandemic.
+Objective of this study is to do an analysis on official twitter account from the top countries' health department and WHO twitter account on COVID-19 breakout since 31st Dec 2019 in Wuhan, China.
+We analyzed which countries' health departments are most active in this war against the pandemic.

 <br>